MGXlab/Viromics-Workshop-MGX/_episodes/43_gene_content.md

 **Q:** What potential technical problems do you see with this approach?
 - contigs could be **genome fragments** rather than complete genomes, which would limit clustering (not true if using bins)
 - protein clustering could not be sensitive enough, e.g. homologous proteins (such as terminase large subunit) could be split across different PCs, which would display as a lack of clustering.

-**Discussion point:**
-How does the diversity within protein families (clusters) relate to viral taxonomy (and the sparseness of sampling of viral diversity)?

 #### Challenge: add CheckV completeness estimations to the heatmap (checkv doesn't work on bins)####